Kidsgrove Canal Nature Recovery walks are back!

 Join us for more!

-To make sure you are kept in the loop with updates on the walks including any rescheduling due to the weather, book for free on Eventbrite.
+To make sure you are kept in the loop with updates on the walks including any rescheduling due to the weather, .

 Sunday 10 December I 1 – 3pm I Foraging Walk: On this winter foraging walk you will be joined by forager and fermenter Emma Cronin of Wild Pickle.
 Along the way you will note the surprising number of things that can be foraged in December, and also get an overview of the Forager’s Code of Practice.